snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 doing research on the existing issue(asmx page) and trying to sort out the issue by going through online resources.

 Finally after doing the reserch on gridview we found that the issue is because of the protocols not added in webservice.
 After adding the get, post in web config we are able to debug and displaying the data.

+Planning on UI prototype of the rider screens with some features able to communicate with driver screens.